telerik/justmock-docs/getting-started/api-basics/assert-and-verification.md

 {{region justmock-getting-started-basics-assert_1}}

-    // Create a mock object that you can setup.
+    // Create a mock object that you can set up.
     // Using Behavior.CallOriginal ensures that all members that are not arranged will follow their original implementation.
     Order order = Mock.Create<Order>(Behavior.CallOriginal, "testProduct", 10);
     IWarehouse warehouse = Mock.Create<IWarehouse>();